-A DWI administrative hearing is a separate civil process from your criminal case in Blue Springs, MO.
-This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
-If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.
+A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Blue Springs, MO.
+It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
+If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

-At the hearing, the following key elements are evaluated:
+During the hearing, the following elements are examined:

-- Did the officer have reasonable suspicion to pull you over?
+- Did the officer have reasonable suspicion to stop you?

-- Were you operating a vehicle while intoxicated?
+- Were you driving while impaired?

 - Did you refuse a breath or blood test?

-Winning your hearing means you keep your license and avoid further consequences.
-However, if the DOR determines that these elements are proven by a preponderance of evidence, your license suspension or revocation will be enforced according to state laws and prior offenses.
+A successful hearing outcome could mean keeping your license and avoiding further penalties.
+However, if the DOR finds that all elements are met and supported by a preponderance of evidence, your license will be suspended or revoked, depending on prior offenses or test refusals.

-License Suspension & Revocation Penalties in Missouri
+Understanding Missouri’s License Suspension & Revocation Penalties

 The outcome of an administrative hearing depends on your driving history in Blue Springs and across Missouri:

-- Refusing a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.
+- Refusal to Submit to a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.

-The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in Blue Springs, MO and across Missouri.
+The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in the Blue Springs, MO area and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Blue Springs, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

 - Employment, business, or occupation-related travel